Planning to Fairly Allocate: Probabilistic Fairness in the Restless Bandit Setting: Experimental Evaluation

 In Table~\ref{tab:exp1table}, we report average results for each policy, along with margins of error for $95\%$ confidence intervals, computed over $100$ simulation seeds for a synthetic cohort of $100$ collapsing arms, with $k=20$ and $T=180$.
 To facilitate meaningful comparisons between \textsc{ProbFair} and the heuristics, we consider combinations of values for $\ell$ and $\nu$ that produce equivalent, integer-valued lower bounds on the number of pulls any arm can expect to receive---i.e., $\min_i \mathbb{E}[\sum_{t} \mathbbm{1}(a^i_t=1)] = \ell \times T = \frac{T}{\nu}$.

-Key findings from this experiment include: \begin{itemize}[topsep=-4px,partopsep=0px] \item \emph{Fairer} hyperparameter values ( $\ell \uparrow$, $\nu \downarrow$), correspond to decreases in $\mathbb{E}[\textsc{IB}]$ and $\mathbb{E}[\textsc{EMD}]$, reflecting improved individual fairness at the expense of total reward. \item \textsc{ProbFair} is competitive with respect to $\textsc{RA-TW}$, outperforming when $\ell=0.056$, and incurring a slight loss in $\mathbb{E}[\textsc{IB}]$ but improvement in $\mathbb{E}[\textsc{EMD}]$ for $\ell=0.1$. \item For each $(\ell, \nu)$ combination, \textsc{ProbFair} performs competitively with respect to the best-performing heuristic (which, like \textsc{TW}, are state-aware, see Section~\ref{sec:expNoFair}). \end{itemize}
+Key findings from this experiment include: \begin{itemize} \item \emph{Fairer} hyperparameter values (i.e, $\ell \uparrow$, $\nu \downarrow$), correspond to decreases in $\mathbb{E}[\textsc{IB}]$ and $\mathbb{E}[\textsc{EMD}]$, reflecting improved individual fairness at the expense of total expected reward. \item \textsc{ProbFair} is competitive with respect to $\textsc{RA-TW}$, outperforming on both metrics when $\ell=0.056$, and incurring a slight loss in $\mathbb{E}[\textsc{IB}]$ but improvement in $\mathbb{E}[\textsc{EMD}]$ for $\ell=0.1$. \item For each $(\ell, \nu)$ combination, \textsc{ProbFair} performs competitively with respect to the best-performing heuristic (which, like \textsc{TW}, are state-aware, see Section~\ref{sec:expNoFair}). \end{itemize}